BillChabzz/How-Browsers-Work/HowBrowsersWork.md

 ##### Rendering engines and flow

 Different browsers use different rendering engines.
+The rendering engine gets the content of requested documents from the network layer usually in 8kb chucks.The main flow of the engine can be described as follows:

+  i)